IFRS 9 and CECL: The challenges of loss accounting standards

 A centralized model library provides a structure to maintain governance over the stress-test process as allowance model development and testing progress.
 With proper model versioning, management can maintain oversight and make informed decisions about new model integration into the stress-test process.

 In addition, a flexible and modular model library facilitates sensitivity testing.
-This becomes an increasingly important tool to understand the larger impacts of changing models and assumptions over the IFRS 9 and CECL development cycles.
+This becomes an increasingly important tool to understand the larger impacts of changing models and assumptions over the IFRS 9 and CECL development and reporting cycles.

 By iteratively swapping out model components, comparisons can be performed between model versions.
 Institutions can also quantify the overall effect of model refinements on their balance sheets while under stress.
 Sensitivity testing is also an effective tool for trend attribution analysis – a key component of stress testing.
 Prior stress tests can be rerun with updated model components, or vice versa, to quantify the effects of the ongoing model development on stress test results.

-The transition to IFRS 9 and CECL presents many financial and operational challenges – compounded by the numerous implementation details that continue to be subject to varying interpretations.
+The transition to IFRS 9 and CECL has presented many financial and operational challenges – compounded by the numerous implementation details that continue to be subject to varying interpretations.
 Institutions must address these challenges holistically with flexibility to adapt over time.
 Regulators and investors need to know banks are effectively assessing and managing the risks in their portfolio.
 Proactively implementing a well-governed approach to managing data and models instills confidence that processes are in place to manage these critical issues now and in the future.

 Tom Kimner leads the Risk Marketing and Operations area within the Risk Research and Quantitative Solutions division at SAS.
 He is responsible for executing the overall marketing plan for risk management solutions as well as coordinating risk priorities and operations on a global basis.
 Prior to joining SAS, Kimner spent the bulk of his career at Fannie Mae in various senior management roles spearheading corporate initiatives to more effectively manage credit and financial risk.
 He also worked for a housing and finance regulatory agency and a Washington think tank.
 Kimner has testified before the Financial Services Committee of the US House of Representatives and regularly speaks at risk conferences and other SAS-hosted events.